Wonderful winter reads

 Set in a parallel universe, Northern Lights is the first book in Pullman's 'His Dark Materials' trilogy.
-The snowy, artic backdrop for much of the story's action makes this a perfect winter read.
-Strange child kidnappings and an overheard secret conversation sets 11-year-old Lyra off on an adventure to uncover the truth and restore order within her universe.
+The snowy, arctic backdrop for much of the story's action makes this a perfect winter read.
+Strange child kidnappings and an overheard secret conversation set 11-year-old Lyra off on an adventure to uncover the truth and restore order within her universe.

-If none of these take your fancy, explore the Kumon Recommended Reading List for some inspiration.
+If none of these takes your fancy, explore the Kumon Recommended Reading List for some further inspiration.

 So why not make the most of your time off with the children by sharing some quality story time together or take some 'me-time' for yourself and relax with one of our cosy reads?